nardib/TextAdventure/README.md

 keyName=file-name.json
 region=region
 ```

-where `bucket-name` is the name of the S3 bucket you created, `file-name.json` is the name of the file to save in the bucket and `region` is the region of your bucket.
+where `bucket-name` is the name of the S3 bucket you created, `file-name.json` is the name of the file to save in (or resume from) the bucket and `region` is the region of your bucket.

+If you leave the `file-name.json` field void, the game will automatically asks during the game configuration if you want to save the game in the bucket with a specified name ([check this link for all the valid formats](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html)), with a defualt name (`game-status.json`) or if you don't want to save the game at all: note that if you specify the name, the game will automatically add the `.json` extension, so you don't have to.
+Also, when resuming a game it will print a list of games saved in the bucket and will ask it's name to make you select one (in this case you need to specify the extension).

 **Note**: saving the game status won't keep track of all the previous moves, so when restoring the game will just go back to the last move, and the back function will work from the restored state.